TheRogueNico/roseview/README.md

 and `fuse.min.js`.

-The generated page features a clean, right-to-left (RTL) UI themed with [Rose Pine](https://rosepinetheme.com/) (dark), a fuzzy search bar with match highlighting that matches across columns, sortable columns, and a low-transparency "empty" icon for blank cells.
+The generated page features a clean, right-to-left (RTL) UI themed with [Rose Pine](https://rosepinetheme.com/) (dark), a fuzzy search bar that matches across columns with per-cell highlighting (every non-empty query is searched; Fuse decides match quality on its own), sortable columns, and a low-transparency "empty" icon for blank cells.
 All colors are defined once in `rose-pine.css` (the official `--rp-*` palette variables) and referenced everywhere else, so the theme can be swapped without touching any other file.